uktrade/streampq/README.md

 Stream results of multi-statement PostgreSQL queries from Python without a server-side cursor.

 For complex situations where multiple statements are needed, but also where results are too big to store in memory at once.
-Existing Python PostgreSQL drivers don't seemm to handle this case well - typically they require a server-side cursor, but SQL syntax doesn't allow a server-side cursor to "wrap" multiple SQL statements.
+Existing Python PostgreSQL drivers don't seem to handle this case well - typically they require a server-side cursor, but SQL syntax doesn't allow a server-side cursor to "wrap" multiple SQL statements.
 This library side steps that problem by using libpq's _single-row mode_.

 ## Installation